Jim McCarty (guitarist)

 James William McCarty (born June 1, 1945) is an American blues rock guitarist from Detroit, Michigan.
 He has performed with Mitch Ryder and The Detroit Wheels, the Buddy Miles Express, Cactus, The Rockets, the Detroit Blues Band, and more recently, Mystery Train.
 Since about 2014 Jim McCarty has joined forces with Detroit blues guitarist/songwriter Kenny Parker in The Kenny Parker Band along with several other veteran Detroit blues/rock musicians.
-He also makes guest appearances with other Detroit bands, most notably for an annual pre New Year's Eve party at one of his favorite clubs, "Callahan's", with The Millionaires, a nine piece jump blues band.
+He also makes guest appearances with other Detroit bands.

 He also recorded with Jimi Hendrix and Bob Seger.
 He plays in a heavy blues-rock style that has inspired fledgling guitar players for more than 40 years.

-In an August 2006 interview on VH1 Classic, Ted Nugent remarked "I'm the only guy in rock'n'roll that plays that hollow body jazz guitar and it's because in 1960 I saw Jimmy McCarty creating those big fat full chords like I do on "Stranglehold"; I learned that from Jimmy McCarty.
+In an August 2006 interview on VH1 Classic, Ted Nugent remarked "I'm the only guy in rock'n'roll that plays that hollow body jazz guitar (a Gibson Byrdland) and it's because in 1960 I saw Jimmy McCarty creating those big fat full chords like I do on "Stranglehold"; I learned that from Jimmy McCarty.
 Remember the name Jimmy McCarty.
 He is as important as Bo Diddley and Chuck Berry and Les Paul...a god on guitar."